 Oftentimes if students are dishonestly gaining an advantage on an exam or assignment honest students are inadvertently penalized.
 This happens primarily when assessments are graded “on a curve.”
 Therefore, we strongly encourage students to step forward and inform their instructor or TA about any cheating they are aware of.
 At a minimum, the instructor can monitor subsequent exams and assignments more diligently, or design questions in such a way that cheating is discouraged or any advantage mitigated.

 The steps a student should follow if charged with a violation are defined in the undergraduate policy and procedures or the graduate policy and procedures.
-However, students may wish to also consult with the Student Conduct and Advocacy office for clarification or questions regarding this process.
+However, students may wish to also consult with the Student Conduct office for clarification or questions regarding this process.
 If a student chooses to appeal a decision or sanction, the policy defines the steps and timetable to do so.
 You can learn more about appeals on our How to Appeal page.

 Every discipline will adhere to a preferred style manual, even though the principles for citation are largely identical across disciplines.
 The UB Libraries website offers additional information on properly citing sources.
 In addition, the Center for Excellence in Writing offers both online information and in-person advice.